Best Areas to Stay in Dubai

 - Best Luxury Apartments: Flora Creek Deluxe Hotel Apartments • Marriott Executive Apartments Dubai Creek • Emirates Concorde Hotel & Apartments

-- Best Moderate Hotels: Riviera Hotel • Best Western Plus Pearl Creek
+- Best Midrange Hotels: Riviera Hotel • Best Western Plus Pearl Creek

 Within ultra-modern Dubai, it’s so lovely and rare to stay somewhere historic – even if both of these areas have been substantially rebuilt and reconstructed.
 Still maintaining a lovable charm, Al Fahidi, the city’s oldest neighborhood, is filled with guesthouses, cafés, galleries, and museums within ‘mud-brick’ buildings along meandering lanes nicely distant from traffic.
 Al Seef is an amazing rebuilt ‘old Arab village souk’ (market) congested with shops and cafés also crafted from ‘mud-brick’.
 Both areas are wonderfully positioned alongside Dubai Creek: close to genuine old-style markets, about 1km from the excellent metro with connections across Dubai and the airport, and handy to the bus station for services across the United Arab Emirates (UAE).

-- Best Luxury Hotels: Four Points by Sheraton Downtown Dubai • Grand Excelsior Hotel – Bur Dubai • Grayton Hotel • Burjuman Arjaan by Rotana – Dubai
+- Best Luxury Hotels: Four Points by Sheraton • Grand Excelsior Hotel – Bur Dubai • Grayton Hotel • Burjuman Arjaan by Rotana – Dubai

 - Best Luxury Apartments: Savoy Crest Hotel Apartments • Rose Garden Hotel Apartments – Bur Dubai

-- Best Moderate Hotels: Park Regis Kris Kin Hotel • Jacob’s Garden Hotel
+- Best Midrange Hotels: Park Regis Kris Kin Hotel • Jacob’s Garden Hotel

 Business Bay is clustered with office blocks, apartment buildings, and luxury hotels within an area called Downtown – probably because it’s about halfway along Dubai, although there is no real city center.
 Conveniently between old and new Dubai, Downtown is dominated by the world’s tallest building (Burj Khalifa), walkable to The Dubai Mall (arguably the planet’s largest), and bisected by the new Dubai Canal which connects to Dubai Creek.
 Downtown is also particularly easy to reach by the metro service that connects to the rest of Dubai and the airport.